 Steps to take after an eye injury

-If you have any eye injury, contact your optometrist immediately or go to an A&E department right away for advice.
+If you have any eye injury, contact your optometrist immediately or go to an emergency department right away for advice.

 Once you are in professional care, be sure to mention if you wear contact lenses, so you can be advised whether to leave them in or remove them.

 Depending on the type of eye injury, they may want you to flush your eye with water or saline solution.
 In more serious situations, you may need surgery.